Asymptotic Normality for Multivariate Random Forest Estimators: Heuristics and Simulations

 Figure~\ref{fig:1} plots the correlation of estimates at $x$ and $\bar x$ as a function of the $L_1$ norm $\|x - \bar x\|_1$.
 The calculation is performed by first fixing $x$, then calculating the sample correlation (across five thousand trees) as $\bar x$ ranges over each cell: the correlation is associated with the $L_1$ norm $\|x - \bar x\|_1$.
 This process is then repeated by varying the reference point $x$, and the correlation at $\| x - \bar x \|_1$ is the average of the correlations observed.

-The figure demonsrates that the linear heuristic \eqref{linear-heuristic} given in the previous section is conservative: it is evident that correlation decreases super-linearly as $x$ and $\bar x$ become separated.
+The figure demonstrates that the linear heuristic \eqref{linear-heuristic} given in the previous section is conservative: it is evident that correlation decreases super-linearly as $x$ and $\bar x$ become separated.

 Figure~\ref{fig:2} plots the correlation on a logarithmic scale, which shows that that correlation decay is exponential in a neighborhood of unity.
 In other words, simulations suggest that the correct heuristic is of the shape

-for some suitable $\lambda$.
-Note, however, that the rate of decay of the correlation depends heavily on the exact splitting algorithm employed.
-Thus, an avenue for future empirical work is to investigate the decay behavior of popular random forest algorithms used in practice.